 Town Hall is located at 1122 Dills Bluff Road.
-The newly constructed 6,000 square foot facility was completed in July of 2018, accomplishing the Town's long-term goal of moving out of its leased space.
+The newly constructed 6,000 square foot facility was completed in July of 2018, accomplishing the Town's long -term goal of moving out of its leased space.
 The Town Hall administrative building houses all Town departments and has 10 enclosed offices, two conference rooms as well as a flex space for Island Sheriff's deputies to utilize.
 The Council Chambers, with an adjoining screened-in porch, is a multi-purpose space that can hold 139 people.

-Town Hall is located at 1238-B Camp Rd.
-It is a rented facility in a shopping complex.
-The Town Hall currently has four enclosed offices and nine cubicles.
-It has a large meeting room that seats approximately 100.
-It is anticipated that the Town will eventually purchase an existing facility or build a Town Hall as the Town grows and revenues make this economically feasible.
-The Intergovernmental Agreement for Public Services for the Town of James Island is an agreement between the Town of James Island and Charleston County that the County will provide the following public services: Building Inspections Services, Revenue Collection, Zoning and Planning and Stormwater
+The original Intergovernmental Agreement for Public Services for the Town of James Island was an agreement between the Town of James Island and Charleston County that the County will provide the following public services: Building Inspections Services, Revenue Collection, Zoning and Planning and Stormwater Management.
+Since the Town has grown and become more established, the Intergovernmental Agreement is consistently being revised with more responsibilities and public services being handled by the Town.